 This boat is different from the other archipelago boats we have caught, in that it is very flat, wide, and completely open.
 The reason for this shape became clear as we headed off, going under the low bridges over the river that would lead us to the open sea, even having to all crouch down for the last bridge (a warning is shouted!) so we didn’t lose our heads.
 The trio enjoyed the different boat and could also listen to a recorded tourist guide with headphones on the way if they wished.
 This was available is Swedish, English, German, and Danish.

 The plan for our time on the island was to hike round the outer perimeter paths, and then enjoy a few hours in a sandy cove.
 The island was truly stunning, and the paths were wide and well maintained, with the going quite easy for my three.
 Although it was very warm, they were all up for the hike after three weeks off doing it, and enjoyed perusing other peoples summer homes and jetties, while making complicated plans as to how we were going to be doing the same and having a summer cottage on a tiny island.
-I didn’t like to point out that our home on a medium sized island in this long hot summer was like having an all year round Swedish holiday home 🙂
+I didn’t like to point out that our current home is on a medium sized island, and in this long hot summer it was already like having an all year round Swedish holiday home 🙂

 After our little yomp, it was time for a well deserved play and swim in a little cove.
 Here there was golden sand to play and relax on, and clear water to swim in with jetties to leap off.
 My trio wasted no time in getting stuck in and had a great few hours spending their summer’s day the Swedish way, before we needed to head back to catch the boat for the trip home.